GSA/fpki-guides/_announcements/01_apple_common_removal.md

 4. Click *More Details* to see the profile details and then click the COMMON certificate entry.
 5. Scroll down to *Fingerprints* and verify the SHA-256 file hash of the certificate.
 6. Click *Back* (top left corner of screen); *Install Profile* (top left corner of screen); and then *Install* (top right corner of screen).
-7. When prompted, enter your passcode.
+7. When prompted, enter your device's passcode.
 8. Click *Install* (top right corner of screen), and then *Install* once more.
 9. Click *Done*.